Demi Lovato’s Big Return To Music: Is The Singer Dropping A New Album?

 Demi Lovato announced that she was taking a break from her music career in 2017.
-But is she falling back on her original promises?
+However, is she falling back on her original promises?

 Demi Lovato has teamed up with DJs and producers Cheat Codes for a new song called “No Promises.”
 The 24-year-old singer made the surprise announcement to her fans on Twitter and Instagram.
 Lovato shared the cover art along with the caption: “#NOPROMISES @cheatcodesmusic.”